devzendo/transputer-emulator/README.md

 https://petewarden.com/2024/01/16/understanding-the-raspberry-pi-picos-memory-layout/

-Klaus Zerbe for the implementation of stdio getline for the Pi Pico, from https://github.com/ambotaku/pico-getLine, included in the Shared library code.
+Klaus Zerbe for the implementation of stdio getline for the Pi Pico, from https://github.com/ambotaku/pico-getLine, included in the Shared library code, with a tiny modification to remove the 'static' qualifier, as I could not get that to build successfully.

 Yury Shevchuk and Roman Pozlevich for the gcc-t800 port, ttools and libxputer packages.
 These were used throughout an earlier version of the project, for